Jomy10/JSDoc/README.md

 ```

 ##### JSDocWriter
 Lastly, we need a way to write our JSDoc.
 This is done with the *JSDocWriter* class.
-This class should take in the list of *JSDocObject*s, the *documentName*, possibly the *author* if ther is one and the *date* if there is one.
+This class should take in the list of *JSDocObject*s, the *documentName*, possibly the *author* if there is one and the *date* if there is one.
 There is also a constant *simpleDocVersion* which is set to the latest version the library supports.

 If there is no document name or author passed to this class, the class will search the list of *JSDocObject*s for these.
 If no document name has been found, it  will give it a name like "Untitled document".